 Finepix XP170 - waterproof to 33 feet, with wireless image transfer.

-Finepix XP200 - This is a new model with a 16mp sensor, higher ISO to 6400 and a 3" screen.
+Finepix XP200 - This is the newest model with a 16mp sensor, higher ISO to 6400 and a 3" screen.
 It has full HD movies, and faster shooting with bursts up to 10 to 60 frames per second.
 The waterproof door seal has a more secure dial-locking system.

-Keep in mind that these are very inexpensive cameras that don't have great image quality, are slow, and have a high failure rate when snorkeling.
-Hopefully the XP200 will be an improvement.
+Keep in mind most of these are very inexpensive cameras that don't have great image quality, are slow, and have a high failure rate when snorkeling.
+Although the XP200 gets much better reviews.

-To the right is the Sony DSC-TX20.
-This the third generation of Sony's very well received TX5 "tough" waterproof snorkel digital cameras and it has some very interesting features.
+To the right is the Sony DSC-TX30.
+This the fourth generation of Sony's very well received TX5 "tough" waterproof snorkel digital cameras and it has some very interesting features.

-It has a 3" touch screen display, removing a lot of buttons.
-It has a 25mm-100mm (35mm equiv.) wide angle Carl Zeiss lens, with a max aperture of F3.5 to 4.6.
-It also has a 16mp CMOS sensor with a 1080p HD video mode.
+It has a 3.3" touch OLED screen display, removing a lot of buttons.
+It has a 26mm-130mm (35mm equiv.) wide angle Carl Zeiss lens, with a max aperture of F3.5 to 4.6.
+It also has a 18mp CMOS sensor with a 1080p HD video mode.
 It's waterproof to 16 feet.

 It is the smallest tough waterproof camera.
 But maybe too small.
 Some people complained it is hard to hold and slippery in the water.